suriyadeepan/suriyadeepan.github.io/_posts/2016-06-01-bangpypers-meetup.markdown

 **Conluding remarks:**

 > Mesh network is an amalgamation of diverse fields.
 Everyone has something in it.
 For developing applications in a mesh network, one must change his way of thinking about application development.
 One must rethink the entire process, keeping in mind the ideas like Decentralization, Distribution, Security and Zero Configuration.
-This is a great opportunity for developers to port the existing applications or rewrite the applications for this breed of  network, which respects the user's freedom.
+This is a great opportunity for developers to port the existing applications or rewrite the applications for this new breed of network that respects user's freedom.